gitReiko/snowballing_kingdoms_mod/README.md

 3. Theoretically the game will throw challenges at every stage, even in the endgame.
 Since there will always be very powerful kingdoms.

+## When possible enable/disable mod?

+At any stage of the game.

+If you enable mod, new clans will be created.
+Probably a lot of them in a short period of time, if the conditions are met.

+If turned off, no new clans will be created.
+But created clans will remain with you until the end of the game.

+## Load order

+todo !!!

 ## Historicity

 This mod is not historical.
 Rather history-based.